-- Completely redesign the layout and customise your homepage…
+- Completely redesign the layout and customize your homepage.

 13. EasyAzon 4.0

-When it comes to monetising your WordPress site with Amazon, no other plugin does it better than EasyAzon.
-I’m using EasyAzon on several niche site projects, and it’s a real time saver of a plugin.
+When it comes to monetizing your WordPress site with Amazon, no other plugin does it better than EasyAzon.

-There’s lots of cool features built into this plugin, including a cool feature that allows you to generate affiliate commissions from other countries, the ability to create pop-up product information boxes, and add shopping carts to your Amazon niche sites.
+Features include the ability to generate affiliate commissions from other countries, the ability to create pop-up product information boxes and add shopping carts to your Amazon niche sites and more.

 Click here to read my full review of EasyAzon 4.0.

 Creating professional looking forms for your WordPress blog can be a bit of a finicky thing to do, especially if you’re not a developer.